 We recognize that individuals or companies cannot successfully develop drugs single-handedly.
 Most cases of true innovation come from robust and honest collaboration among individuals and organizations with diverse backgrounds and capabilities, brought together by the idea of changing the course of human health.

-As part of our R&D strategy, we pursue opportunities to establish external alliances to complement our substantial internal research capabilities, including research collaborations, as well as license agreements for preclinical and clinical compounds that have the potential to drive both near- and long-term growth.
-In this regard, our research laboratories established significant external alliances to advance drug discovery and development, improve R&D productivity, and successfully commercialize novel therapeutics and vaccines.
+As part of our R&D strategy, we pursue opportunities to establish external alliances to complement our substantial internal research capabilities, including research collaborations, as well as licensing agreements for preclinical and clinical compounds that have the potential to drive both near- and long-term growth.
+Our research laboratories establish significant external alliances to advance drug discovery and development, improve R&D productivity, and successfully commercialize novel therapeutics and vaccines.

-We are a member of the Accelerating Medicines Partnership (AMP), a venture between the National Institutes of Health (NIH), 10 biopharmaceutical companies and several nonprofit organizations to transform the current model for developing new diagnostics and treatments by jointly identifying and validating promising biological targets of disease.
+We are a member of the Accelerating Medicines Partnership, a venture among the National Institutes of Health, 10 biopharmaceutical companies and several nonprofit organizations to transform the current model for developing new diagnostics and treatments by jointly identifying and validating promising biological targets of disease.
 The ultimate goal is to increase the number of new diagnostics and therapies for patients and reduce the time and cost of developing them.